RoundTableTTRPG/RoundTable/Design.md

-# Chapter 8: Challenge to Adventure to Campaign, also Design Guides and Templates

-##
+Worldbuilding

-## Building Sessions and Campaigns, The Section that is Actually for the GMs
+## Building Sessions and Campaigns, The Section that is Actually for the GMs {#building-sessions-and-campaigns,-the-section-that-is-actually-for-the-gms}

 ### The Simple Summary